fly-apps/flygreeting/.codeship/README.md

 exit 0
 ```

-This shell script installs [curl](https://curl.haxx.se/), uses curl to install the Flyctl command line app, then uses your Fly auth token to deploy your app.
+This shell script installs [curl](https://curl.haxx.se/), uses curl to install the Flyctl command-line app, then uses your Fly auth token to deploy your app.
 In the next step, you'll see how to get this token and securely pass it to Codeship.

 ### Preparing for Deployments
 Before you can deploy this Fly app, you need to remove the existing `fly.toml` configuration and initialize your own Fly app.